-FSLEN: Receive Frame Sync Length
+• FSLEN: Receive Frame Sync Length

-This field defines the length of the Receive Frame Sync Signal and the number of bits sampled and stored in the Receive Sync Data Register.
+This field defines the number of bits sampled and stored in the Receive Sync Data Register.
 When this mode is selected by the START field in the Receive Clock Mode Register, it also determines the length of the sampled data to be compared to the Compare 0 or Compare 1 register.